srajtiwari/wingtipdpt-tmp/README.md

 As the maintainer of this project, please make a few updates:

-- Improve this README.MD file to provide a great experience
+- Improving this README.MD file to provide a great experience
-- Update SUPPORT.MD with content about this project's support experience
+- Updating SUPPORT.MD with content about this project's support experience
-- Understand the security reporting process in SECURITY.MD
+- Understanding the security reporting process in SECURITY.MD
 - Remove this section from the README

 ## Contributing